Seniors Downsizing home for retirement

 - Downsizing alternatives to increase retirement income

-That home is important to Australia’s retirees is reinforced by findings of surveys across multiple years and numerous cohorts of older Australians.
+That living at home is important to Australia’s retirees is reinforced by findings of surveys across multiple years and numerous cohorts of older Australians.
 For many, that means the family home they’ve lived in for many years.
 For others, it might be their new, smaller home.
 Either way, home is where the heart is.

 Download the Downsizing Guide